-About 100 BC a Gnostic sect p.
-238 called the Notzrim arose in Mesopotamia and Babylonia.
+About 100 BC a Gnostic sect called the Notzrim arose in Mesopotamia and Babylonia.
 Notzrim means in Hebrew “keepers of secrets.”
-Today their numbers are small, but they are important because they try to infiltrate the Church, Judaism, Freemasonry, Muslims, and particularly Hebrew Catholic and Messianic Jewish groups, to recruit new members and sow confusion.
+Today their numbers are small, but they are important because they try to infiltrate the Catholic Church, Judaism, Islam, and particularly Hebrew Catholic and Messianic Jewish groups, to recruit new members and sow confusion.

 Its founder is described in the Talmud as YSHU, an acronym of yemakh shemo zikhro, an ancient Jewish curse, may his name be blotted out of memory.
 Note the similarity to zakhor.

 The Catholic Church teaches that God allows evil to accomplish good from it.
 For example, he allows demons to tempt us so that our decision to remain with him for all eternity is purely free and voluntary.
 That is not what the notzrim believe.
 They imagine that God is half good and half evil, that he sometimes actively wills harm.
 When notzrim infiltrate a faith community they subtly try to insinuate this belief, thereby eroding confidence in God.